GTD ® at a High Level

 Can I see a specific example of GTD at work?

 An excellent idea, examples are always easier to grasp.
-I’ll use an example of some sprint work to show how this system will give you a reflection of your current commitments at the office.
+I’ll use an example of some sprint work to show how GTD ® works with a worked example.
+This example will hopefully give you a reflection of your current commitments at the office.

 GTD® and Getting Things Done® are registered trademarks of the David Allen Company.